Open-Systems-Pharmacology/Oral-PBBM-Workflow/OSP-Solubility-Toolbox/README.md

 #### Biorelevant Solubility Data

-Enter your solubility data measured in biorelevant media in the second sheet, titled `Observed.Biorelevant`.
+Enter your solubility data measured in biorelevant media in the second sheet, **Observed.Biorelevant**.
 The columns are defined as follows:
    * `ID.BR`: Unique identified for each experiment.
    * `Source`: Source of the reported solubility value.
    * `Name`: Name of the biorelevant medium (e.g. FaSSIF, FeSSIF).